wu375/spiral-pytorch-ray/README.md

 # spiral_pytorch_ray
  The original spiral paper (https://arxiv.org/abs/1804.01118) training pipeline implementation in pytorch and ray

-Requirements:
+## Requirements:
 2 GPUs.
-One for policy learning and one for discriminator learning.
+One for policy learning and one for discriminator learning. \
+\
+Note that this training pipeline is for a single machine.
+Population-based exploration of hyperparameters (PBT) is not implemented.

-Usage:
+## Usage:
 1. Install https://github.com/deepmind/spiral following the instructions (need the libmypaint environment)
 2. Copy all python scripts here to spiral/
 3. Download some data.
 Look at real_image_loader.py for dataset location/format
+4. Adjust hyperparameters in config.py
-4. Run **python spiral_torch.py**
+5. Run **python spiral_torch.py**

 <br/>